Galax028/Galax028/README.md

 <h1 align="center">Hello there 👋</h1>
 <p align="center">
-  I'm Galax (Phawat Suksiriwan), a programmer oriented towards backend development who mainly codes in Rust and Python.
+  I'm Phawat Suksiriwan, a programmer oriented towards backend development who mainly codes in Rust and Python.
 Currently studying engineering at Chulalongkorn University.
 My interests are in Linux, DevOps, networking, and system design.
+If you want to get in touch, feel free to reach out to me via email or any of my other public contacts.
   <br />
   <br />
   <a href="https://skillicons.dev">